slangenbach/notes/docker_kubernetes.md

 - By default, all traffic between pods is allowed
 - A network policy contains assignments to pods, ingress and egress rules
+- Assignment can be done via pod/namespace selectors and via IP addresses (for services outside of k8s)
 - Be aware that network policies are namespace-scoped
 - In order for network policies to have an effect, we ne need a [CNI][8] plugin such as [Calico][9] or [Cilium][10]
 - Depending on how network policies are constructed, rules either add up (logical AND) or are applied selectively (logical OR)